-This ensures that the front side remains largely clutter-free and can capture a lot of light and the resulting improvement in noise performance.
+This ensures that the front side remains largely clutter-free and can capture a lot of light and resulting in an improvement in noise performance.

 The highlight of this Nikon COOLPIX B500 review is the superzoom lens.
-At 40x it has one of the largest focal lengths ranges among compact camera systems.
+At 40x it has one of the largest focal length ranges among compact camera systems.